UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 ------------------------------

 - If an R package is not not available on Bianca already (like Conda repositories) you may have to use the wharf to install the library/package
+- Typical workflow

+   - Install on Rackham
+   - Transfer to Wharf
+   - Move package to local Bianca R package path
+   - Test your installation
+- Demo and exercise from our Bianca course:
    - `Installing R packages on Bianca <https://uppmax.github.io/bianca_workshop/rpackages/>`_